ilyakrasnov/ai_project_jce17/README.md

 h1 - did not solve the puzzel as well as h2. it took more steps, therefore, in more cases the search did not compleate. it took more then 10,000 steps. h1 finished with result in 81% of the testes h2 finished with result in 87% of the testes

+mean of steps number
+h1 is higher then h2.
+1142 vs 783 steps

+h1 - max time to solve a board was 16.5 minutes. (dim 5 rand deg - 10)
+h2 - max time to solve a board was 14.5 minutes

+h1 mean time to solve a board - 0.4 minutes h2 mean time to solve a board-  0.33 minutes

+h1 std is 1.3 min
+h2 std is 1.4 min